asynkron/gam-web/src/docs/golang/Become.md

 But that's not what happens.
 As you can see in the demo below, this code switches between `Ping` and `Pong` as expected.

-The trick here is that Akka.NET internally calls `Become(OnReceive)` when the actor is created, making that the default behavior.
-So, when you call `BecomeStacked(m2 => { ... })`, you are just replacing that behavior.
+The trick here is that Proto.Actor internally calls `Become(actor.Receive)` when the actor is created, making that the default behavior.
+So, when you call `BecomeStacked(...)`, you are just replacing that behavior.
 This sample is created using UntypedActor, but the same is true for any other actor.

-<iframe width="100%" height="475" src="https://dotnetfiddle.net/Widget/U2UEHZ" frameborder="0"></iframe>